SaulVas/ICS2000-Source-Code/Documentation/Report.md

 Since we don't actually have a physical prototype that flies the drones in real life, we opted for 2 methods to simulate and show a proof of concept for our project.

-1. A demonstration of our object detection model on real life images taken using the the drones suppplied.
+1. A demonstration of our object detection model on real life images taken using the the drones supplied.
 These images would contain different types of cars, different backgrounds, and having the cars placed in different positions of the frame.
 2. Creating a visual simulation of three drones surveying a 1000m by 1000m grid.
 All the values used in the simulation are based off of the specs listed on DJI's website [16].

 With these 2 demonstrations we are able to show the effectiveness of our pathfinding and route optimization algorithms, aswell as the performance of our object detection algorithm.